OceanBioME/OceanBioME.jl/README.md

 OceanBioME can be used as a stand-alone box model or coupled with ocean physics using Oceananigans.jl

 ### Box model
 To set up OceanBioME as a box model, call `Setup.BoxModel` with the biogeochemical model of your choice.
-For example to use the LOBSETER model:
+For example to use the LOBSTER model:
 ```
 model = Setup.BoxModel(:LOBSTER, params, (P=Pᵢ, Z=Zᵢ, D=Dᵢ, DD=DDᵢ, NO₃=NO₃ᵢ, NH₄=NH₄ᵢ, DOM=DOMᵢ), 0.0, 1.0*year)
 ```